Gavin Andresen (1966–)

 Bitcoin's lead maintainer after Satoshi's departure

-Gavin Andresen (born Gavin Bell in 1966 in Melbourne, Australia) is a software developer who became the lead maintainer of Bitcoin after Satoshi Nakamoto’s departure.
-He grew up in the United States, earned a degree in Computer Science from Princeton University in 1988, and later founded Wasabi Software, a 3D graphics software company.
+Gavin Andresen (born Gavin Bell in 1966 in Melbourne, Australia) grew up in the United States, earned a degree in Computer Science from Princeton University in 1988, and founded Wasabi Software, a 3D graphics company.
+He encountered Bitcoin in 2010 and quickly became one of the most active contributors, creating the Bitcoin Faucet — a website that gave away free bitcoins to help people learn the technology.
+He served as Bitcoin’s lead maintainer from December 2010 to April 2014.

 2010Bitcoin Faucet launched- one of the earliestadoption tools (Jun)Satoshi's first privatewithdrawal signal (Sep)Handover - SVN access+ public lead-maintainerannouncement (Dec)2011Satoshi's last privateemail - CAlert keytransfer (Apr)CIA / In-Q-Telconference, afterSatoshi went silent(Jun)2012Bitcoin Foundationco-founded; Andresenas Chief Scientist (Sep)2014Steps down as leadmaintainer, role passesto Wladimir van derLaan (Apr)